daxsoule/AGU_2019/ooicloud.md

 1-paragraph description of what the data is with links out to appropriate deeper descriptions, description of the file structure, a preferred image, and a contact point), and either send back by email or – slightly preferred – publish in the camhd repo somewhere?
 Please credit whoever is appropriate (any combination of your own institutions, OOI, OOICloud, Pangeo, etc., at the top

 The Ocean Observatories Iniative ([OOI](https://oceanobservatories.org))comprises 89 scientific platforms with approximately 830 instruments, and provides nearly 5 TB of data each month for the study of the ocean-atmosphere system from the continental margins to the mid-ocean ridges.
-A core component of OOI is the [Regional Cabled Array](https://oceanobservatories.org/regional-cabled-array/)which uses a seafloor fiber-optic cable to connect and power the largest array of seafloor oceanographic instruments in the world, delivering data in real-time to shore.
+A core component of OOI is the [Regional Cabled Array](https://oceanobservatories.org/regional-cabled-array/) which uses a seafloor fiber-optic cable to connect and power the largest array of seafloor oceanographic instruments in the world, delivering data in real-time to shore.

 [CamHD](https://oceanobservatories.org/instrument-class/camhd/) is a high-definition video camera connected to the OOI's fiber optic cable ate Axial Seamount which is ideal for a wide range of oceanographic, biological and geophysical investigations.